rvantonder/ttwe-proto/README.md

 You need Python 2.7 for the host emulation driver, and Python 3 for the client emulation driver.
 Future changes will use only Python 3.

+Plug the *HOST* emluating Facedancer in first, which will register as ttyUSB0.

 	$ sudo python3 TTWEClient.py (True|False) # flag elects to fuzz the host during enumeration phase
 	$ sudo python TTWEHost.py